kassko/data-mapper/docs/classes/DataLineageCollector.md

 - Custom hydrator invocations
 - Context changes

-This is an **alpha feature** intended for debugging and can be used by tools like Symfony Profiler.
+This is an **beta feature** intended for debugging and can be used by tools like Symfony Profiler.

 ## Usage